digitranslab/jumpstart/docs/versioned_docs/version-2.1.0/widgets/kanban-board.md

 - **[Card selected](#card-selected)**
 - **[Card updated](#card-updated)**

-Just like any other event on ToolJet, you can set multiple handlers for any of the above mentioned events.
+Just like any other event on JumpStart, you can set multiple handlers for any of the above mentioned events.

 :::info
 Check [Action Reference](/docs/category/actions-reference) docs to get the detailed information about all the **Actions**.